samvera/hyrax/CONTAINERS.md

 ## Hyrax Image

-We also provide a base image which can be reused for Hyrax applications: `hyrax`.
+We also provide a base image which can be reused for your Hyrax applications: `hyrax`.

 ```sh
 echo "FROM samveralabs/hyrax" > Dockerfile
 ```

+_This is for applications that mount Hyrax and is separate from the docker containers for Hyrax engine development._

 ### Maintaining